 Philistines and descend from immigrants entering Palestine since Roman

 times.
 The ancient existence of Israelites in contrast is documented in

 countless archaeological finds from the Merneptah Stele (a 2-metre high

 black granite stone) of 1200 BC to the Arch of Titus erected in Rome to

 commemorate the destruction of the Temple, as well as ancient documents

 such as the Dead Sea Scrolls.

-We also have genetics.
+have genetics.
 New Scientist reports: "Most Jews in

-parts of the world…share genetic traces of an ancient Middle Eastern
+parts of the world … share genetic traces of an ancient Middle Eastern

 ancestry, two large genetic studies conclude."
 The exceptions were the